OpenMPT/openmpt/README.md

  -  OpenMPT requires the compile host system to be 64bit x86-64.

- -  The Windows 8.1 SDK and Microsoft Foundation Classes (MFC) are required to build OpenMPT (both are included with Visual Studio, however may need to be selected explicitly during setup).
-In order to build OpenMPT for Windows XP, the XP targetting toolset also needs to be installed.
+ -  The Windows 8.1 SDK is required to build OpenMPT with Visual Studio 2017 (this is included with Visual Studio, however may need to be selected explicitly during setup).

+ -  In order to build OpenMPT for Windows XP, the Visual Studio 2017 XP targetting toolset needs to be installed.

+ -  Microsoft Foundation Classes (MFC) are required to build OpenMPT.

  -  The ASIO SDK is needed for compiling with ASIO support.